Postgraduate Certificate in Education

 The Postgraduate Certificate in Education is designed to give teachers, counsellors, and other educational professionals the opportunity to improve their professional practice and examine critically significant issues in education.

-Candidates must be approved as a candidate for the PGCertEd by the Dean of Education and Health Sciences, and have one of the following:
+Students must be approved for the PGCertEd by the Dean of Education and Health Sciences, and have one of the following:

 The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval.